Finistere/antidote/README.rst

 Antidote provides the following features:

 - Ease of use
-    - Injection anywhere you need through a decorator :code:`@inject`, be it static methods, functions, etc..
+    - Injection anywhere you need through a decorator :code:`@inject`
-      By default, it will only rely on annotated type hints, but it supports a lot more!
     - No :code:`**kwargs` arguments hiding actual arguments and fully mypy typed, helping you and your IDE.
     - `Documented <https://antidote.readthedocs.io/en/latest>`_, everything has tested examples.
     - No need for any custom setup, just use your injected function as usual.
 You just don't have to specify